-July 11, 1906, saw the opening of still another theater in Monterey - Theater Comique - at the corner of Main (Calle Principal) and Franklin streets.
-The building had been formerly used as a skating rink, remodeled with a gallery and seating all told over 400 people.
-The new enterprise was under the management of the Monterey Amusement Company, F.L.
-Ordway, president; James Cross, secretary; Dr. Thorpe Arnold, manager.
-The theater opened on July 11, with vaudeville and pictures, Louine, slight of hand; a female impersonator and a small chorus.
+The building, formerly used as a skating rink was remodeled with a gallery and seated over 400 people.
+The new enterprise was under the management of the Monterey Amusement Company F.L.
+Ordway, president, James Cross, secretary, and Dr. Thorpe Arnold, manager.